 Think of Indonesia and most likely one of the top places to come to mind is Bali.
 It’s a popular destination especially for Singaporeans as many flights go there and it is relatively easy and cheap for a weekend getaway.
 I’ve been to Bali 5 times in the last 4 years!

 But the Indonesian archipelago is made up of more than 17,000 islands – there’s so much more to Indonesia than just Bali.
-I had the chance to visit East Nusa Tenggara, home to the islands of Flores and Komodo, thanks to the folks from Skyscanner and Wonderful Indonesia, and I definitely have a new favourite spot to revisit!
+I had the chance to visit East Nusa Tenggara, home to the islands of Flores and Komodo, thanks to the folks from Skyscanner and I definitely have a new favourite spot to revisit!
 Here’s why you should make Flores your next holiday destination:

 Links to posts with more detailed content will be updated progressively when I write them!
 For now, enjoy the pretty pictures…